 Article | Last updated: 06/07/2022 | Ministry of Foreign Affairs

-Norway takes a balanced approach to the Middle East conflict.
-Our long-term engagement seeks to advance a negotiated two-state solution, with two states, Israel and Palestine, existing side by side in peace and security within secure and internationally recognised borders.
+Norway’s long-term engagement seeks to advance a negotiated two-state solution, with two states, Israel and Palestine, existing side by side in peace and security within secure and internationally recognised borders.
 It is Norway’s position that only a negotiated two-state solution can bring about lasting peace between the Israelis and the Palestinians.